Unit-generated orders of real quadratic fields I. Class number bounds: Introduction

 \begin{thm} For unit-generated orders having $\Delta_n^{\pm}= n^2 \mp 4$,

 and

 \end{thm}

-\Cref{thm:main} is an immediate consequence of a theorem of Hua \cite[Theorem 12.15.4]{Hua:1982}, which gives an extension to quadratic orders of Siegel's original version of the Brauer--Siegel theorem.
+This result is proved as \Cref{thm:bs00}(1).
+It is an immediate consequence of a theorem of Hua \cite[Theorem 12.15.4]{Hua:1982}, which gives an extension to quadratic orders of Siegel's original version of the Brauer--Siegel theorem.
 The error term in this result is ineffective.

-\Cref{thm:bs00}(2) below shows that if one restricts to families of unit-generated orders having bounded associated fundamental discriminants $(\Delta_n^{\pm})_0 \le N$, then there is an effective remainder term $O_{\!N}(\log\log n)$.
-Bounded families arise in the context of SIC-POVMs (discussed in \Cref{subsec:13}), for example, in the Fibonacci--Lucas family of SICs studied in \cite{GrasslS:2017}.
+\Cref{thm:bs00}(2) shows that if one restricts to families of unit-generated orders having bounded associated fundamental discriminants $(\Delta_n^{\pm})_0 \le N$, then there is an effective remainder term $O_{\!N}(\log\log n)$.
+Bounded families arise in the context of SIC-POVMs (discussed in \Cref{subsec:13}), for example, in the Fibonacci--Lucas family of SIC-POVMs studied in \cite{GrasslS:2017}.